SONRRRR/Voice-assistant-/README.md

 ## Available commands:

-⭐“next one” – обновление изображения
+⭐“next one”

-⭐“show the picture” – показ изображения
+⭐“show the picture”

-⭐“save the picture” – сохранение изображения в файл
+⭐“save the picture”

-⭐“dog breed” – озвучивание породы собаки
+⭐“dog breed”

-⭐“picture info” – озвучивание информации: формат файла и разрешение изображения в пикселях
+⭐“picture info”

-⭐“close” – завершение работы программы
+⭐“close”